GiantDwarfRen/Lab_report_3/index.md

 ## -h, --no-filename
 Suppress the prefixing of file names on output.
 This is the default when there is only one file (or only standard input) to search.
+This makes output cleaner if we just care about content and don't care about the file name.

 1. Using `-h` to just show the content searching "vista".
 ```
 vincentren@ Lab_report_3 % grep -rh "vista" ./written_2 > grep-result.txt